 Our team critically analyzes our client’s network and tailors a strategy to achieve these objectives.
 We quickly identify the critical path and implement strategic solutions.
 At Muluh & Partners, our technical and professional approach reduces time to market and lowers OPEX and CAPEX expenditures for our clients.

 The firm boasts of professionals who offer first-rate services at negligible rates and deliver within the expected deadline.
 The bilingual nature of the management and support staff is to ensure a flexible and accurate working relationship.

 Given the multi-cultural nature of Cameroon, Muluh & Partners staff have the necessary experience in traditional laws and customs of the people of Cameroon and therefore can easily negotiate and manage conflicts during the process of land acquisition.
 Our team consists of experts in Telecommunications law, property /real estate law, Corporate/Business law, and Intellectual property.
-Muluh & Partners can aptly and conveniently operate in any African country that is governed by the OHADA Uniform Act on Commercial Companies as well as any Anglo-Saxon business-oriented environment.
+Muluh & Partners can aptly and conveniently operate in any African country that is governed the OHADA Uniform Act on Commercial Companies as well as any Anglo-Saxon business-oriented environment.

 Conduct zoning feasibility study for search ring.

 Contact potential landlords based on zoning and construction and RF requirements.

 Categorize and determine the nature of the site, whether private land, national land (1st or 2nd category), or public State land.